BigOunceChristo/bitpulse/doc/external-signer.md

-# Support for signing transactions outside of bitpulse Core
+# Support for signing transactions outside of bitpulsed Core

-bitpulse Core can be launched with `-signer=<cmd>` where `<cmd>` is an external tool which can sign transactions and perform other functions.
+bitpulsed Core can be launched with `-signer=<cmd>` where `<cmd>` is an external tool which can sign transactions and perform other functions.
 For example, it can be used to communicate with a hardware wallet.

 ## Example usage

 The following example is based on the [HWI](https://github.com/bitcoin-core/HWI) tool.
 Version 2.0 or newer is required.
-Although this tool is hosted under the bitpulse Core GitHub organization and maintained by bitpulse Core developers, it should be used with caution.
-It is considered experimental and has far less review than bitpulse Core itself.
+Although this tool is hosted under the bitpulsed Core GitHub organization and maintained by bitpulsed Core developers, it should be used with caution.
+It is considered experimental and has far less review than bitpulsed Core itself.
 Be particularly careful when running tools such as these on a computer with private keys on it.

 When using a hardware wallet, consult the manufacturer website for (alternative) software they recommend.
-As long as their software conforms to the standard below, it should be able to work with bitpulse Core.
+As long as their software conforms to the standard below, it should be able to work with bitpulsed Core.

-Start bitpulse Core:
+Start bitpulsed Core:

 ```sh
 $ bitpulsed -signer=../HWI/hwi.py